 Summary

-example introduced you to the difference between ENTRYPOINT
+The time example introduced you to the difference between ENTRYPOINT

-, and how you can use both together.
+and CMD, and how you can use both together.

-when you might want to run other processes in the
+In summary, use CMD when you might want to run other processes in the

 container.
 Some containers are specifically designed to make multiple tool

-commands available, so using CMD
+commands available, so using CMD is convenient.

-when you want a container to behave like a specific tool and
+Use ENTRYPOINT when you want a container to behave like a specific tool and

 you want to easily supply arguments without inadvertently overriding the default